OlawoyeTaofeek/StockVolatilityPrediction/README.md

 Volatility models are used in econometrics and financial engineering.
 Also, this project uses time series data.

-Once you complete this project, you'll be able to:
+Once I am done with this project, I'll be able to:
 <ul>
     <li>Get data from a web API by making HTTP requests.</li>
     <li>Transform and load data to a SQL database using custom Python classes.</li>